Online vs In-Person Dental Second Opinion: Pros, Cons & How to Choose

 You Are Considering Dental Tourism

 Online review before you travel is critical.
 A pre-trip review of the proposed treatment plan can save you from flying internationally for unnecessary procedures.
-See Dental Work in Mexico: A US Dentist's Guide.
+See Dental Work in Mexico: A Dentist's Guide.

 Limitation of In-Person Second Opinions